Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   - **Not available**: The offer is unknown to the marketplace and therefore cannot be sold there.

 - *Pending status/Errors*
   Indication of the pending status or an error for this offer.
-The pending status is displayed if you have changed the offer status via the editing bar.
-The displayed statuses are identical to the statuses in the column *Status*.
+The selected status (**Active**/**Inactive**/**Not available**) is displayed if you have changed the offer status via the editing toolbar.
 An error is displayed if ???
   [comment]: <> (when is an error displayed here?)

 - *Connection*
-  Connection name of the offer.
+  Selected connection for the offer.

 - *Attribute Set*
-  Attribute set name of the offer.
+  Selected attribute set for the offer.

 - *last edited*
   Date and time of the last modification.